GRCDEV/ArduSim/help/development.md

 The next list of functions allow the developer to update the GUI, and even close ArduSim when an unexpected behavior is detected, showing a message before closing the application.

 * `void log(String)`.
 This method shows a message in console.
 Furthermore, is ArduSim runs as a simulator, the same message is shown in the log in the upper left corner of the main window.
 * `boolean isVerboseLoggingEnabled()`.
-It returns true if console and GUI logging is performed in verbose mode.
+It returns *true* if console and GUI logging is performed in verbose mode.
 This helper can be useful to show some messages of the protocol only in that mode.
 * `void updateProtocolState(int, String)`.
-The progress dialog shows general information for each running virtual UAV.
-This function is used to show there the current estate of the protocol to compare the behavior when different UAVs are in a different state.
+The *progress dialog* shows general information for each running virtual UAV.
+This function is used to show there the current state of the protocol to compare the behavior when different UAVs are in a different state.
 * `void updateGlobalInformation(String)`.
-On the upper right corner of the main window, below the interaction buttons, there is a String where you can show any information with this function.
+On the upper right corner of the main window, below the interaction buttons, there is a *String* where you can show any information with this function.
 * `void warn(String, String)`.
-On a real UAV it writes a mesage to console, while in simulation it opens a dialog to warn the user.
+On a real UAV, it writes a mesage to console, while in simulation it opens a dialog to warn the user.
 * `void exit(String)`.
 The behavior is the same as the previous method, but additionally it closes ArduSim with a error code.
-If ArduSim runs as a simulator, before exiting all SITL instances are closed and temporary files are removed.
+If ArduSim runs as a simulator and before exiting, all SITL instances are closed and temporary files are removed.

 The following functions are useful to draw new elements in the main panel using the methods `loadResources()`,  `drawResources(Graphics2D, BoardPanel)`, `rescaleDataStructures()`, and `rescaleShownResources()` in the protocol implementation, as explained in section "[4 Protocol implementation](#markdown-header-4-protocol-implementation)".

 * `Point2D.Double locatePoint(double, double)`.
 It provides the screen coordinates of a point given its UTM coordinates.
 * `Color getUAVColor(int)`.
-It provides the Color assigned to a UAV to be used to draw linear elements on the screen.
+It provides the Color assigned to a UAV to be used to draw linear elements on the screen, like the path followed by the UAV, which is  automatically drawn.

 The last function may be used in the PC Companion dialog, if implemented, to get a list of UAVs detected.
 It is useful to build the GUI before launching a thread to update it depending on the present UAVs.

 * `StatusPacket[] getDetectedUAVs()`.
-Returns an array with the number of detected UAVs as size, of an object with the ID of the multicopters.
-A usage example can be found in the protocol MBCAP.
+Returns an array of objects with the ID of the detected UAVs, and with their number as size.
+A usage example can be found in the protocol *MBCAP*.

 ### 5.4 Available utilities